 It may be possible to use some hybrid methods of propagating the MRIB changes from the RIB module to the PIM-SM module, but based on the above comparison it seems that filtering at the PIM-SM module is the simpler and more appropriate solution.
 Therefore, the RIB module needs to inform the PIM-SM module whenever the MRIB information for any destination prefix is changed.
-The simplest solution for the RIB module would "dump" all RPF entries.
+The simplest solution for the RIB module would be whenever any entry is changed, the RIB module would "dump" all RPF entries.
 This however may increase the communication overhead, and may complicate additionally the PIM-SM module.
 A better solution would be if the RIB modules sends only atomic updates of the RPF information to the PIM-SM module.
 For example, a single message would contain all affected entries: e.g., a list of MRIB_ADD and MRIB_DELETE commands, and the particular ordering of those entries would specify also the order the PIM-SM module should apply them.